Marginal Interventional Effects: Introduction

-Under unconfoundedness, we show that both IE and MIE are identified as a weighted mean of the conditional average treatment effect (CATE) given pretreatment covariates, where the weight is proportional to the increment of the propensity score under the intervention or its local derivative.
-In particular, the effect of the IPSI considered in \citet{kennedy2019nonparametric} can be viewed as a special case of IE. This special case is especially interesting because the corresponding MIE coincides with what \citet{li2018balancing} call the average treatment effect for the overlap population (ATO), which is also akin to the optimally weighted average treatment effect (OWATE) introduced in \citet{crump2006moving}.
-While the statistical properties of this estimand are well understood, its substantive interpretation has been elusive. \citet{li2018balancing}, for example, characterized it vaguely as the average treatment effect among ``the subpopulation that currently receives either treatment in substantial proportions'' (p.
+Under unconfoundedness, we show that both the IE and MIE are identified as weighted averages of the conditional average treatment effect (CATE) given pretreatment covariates, with weights proportional to either the increment of the propensity score under the intervention (for the IE) or its local derivative (for the MIE).
+In particular, Kennedy\textquoteright s IPSI is a special case of the IE. Its corresponding MIE coincides with the average treatment effect for the overlap population (ATO) introduced by \citet{li2018balancing}, which is also akin to the optimally weighted average treatment effect (OWATE) discussed in Crump et al. (2006).
+Although the statistical properties of this estimand are well understood, its substantive interpretation has remained somewhat elusive; for example, \citet{li2018balancing} describe it as the average treatment effect among \textquotedblleft the subpopulation that currently receives either treatment in substantial proportions\textquotedblright{} (p.
 391).
-Our work enriches the scientific content of ATO by showing it to be a limit of Kennedy's IPSI, that is, the per capita effect of an infinitesimal intervention that preserves the relative odds of treatment between units with different pretreatment characteristics.
-In addition, we show that under unconfoundedness, conventional causal estimands such as ATE and ATT can also be viewed as special cases of MIE.
+Our work enriches the scientific content of the ATO by showing it to be a limit of Kennedy's IPSI---that is, the per capita effect of an infinitesimal intervention that preserves the relative odds of treatment across units with different pretreatment characteristics.
+Moreover, we show that under unconfoundedness, conventional causal estimands such as the ATE and ATT can also be regarded as special cases of the MIE.